Zimbelstern/Zimbelstern/README.md

 Using solely free software on desktop and mobile, I file issues on some FOSS projects every now and then.

-I have experience in Kotlin, Python, PHP, SQL, SVG, Webdesign & some Javascript.
+I have experience in Kotlin, Python, PHP, SQL, SVG, Webdesign & some Javascript and C++.

 Other things I enjoy are listening to classical music and jazz, playing the piano and the church organ, baking, hiking and dancing quickstep.